DhruvKumar/stocks-dashboard-lab/README.md

 This is a typical Internet of Anything (IoAT) end-to-end application.
 The goal is to get you familiar with the components of HDP and HDF and show how easy it is to create such beautiful apps with hardly any code.

+Note: this lab will only work during US Stock market's operating hours: 9.30 AM to 4.30 PM Eastern Time.

 ## Step 1: Download and install the HDP Sandbox

 Download and install the HDP 2.3 Sandbox on your laptop by following these instructions: